emberjs/data/README.md

 # Building Ember Data

-1. Ensure that [Node.js](http://nodejs.org/) is installed.
+1. Ensure that [Node.js](http://nodejs.org/) and [yarn](https://yarnpkg.com/en/docs/install) are installed.
-2. Run `npm install` to ensure the required dependencies are installed.
+2. Run `yarn install` to ensure the required dependencies are installed.
 3. Run `npm run production` to build Ember Data.
 The builds will be placed in the `dist/` directory.

 # Contribution